eclipse-archived/ceylon-lang.org/documentation/introduction.md

 straightforward in Ceylon.
 But they're also occasionally useful as a convenience in ordinary code.

+We've worked hard to keep the type system quite simple at its core.
+This makes the language easier to learn, and helps control the number of buggy or unintuitive corner cases.
+And a highly regular type system also makes it easier to write generic code.

 ## Mixin inheritance

 Like Java, Ceylon has classes and interfaces.
 A class may inherit a single